-In many respects, Tom Wisefinger was a fine example of a respectable halfling.
-A nobleman from a wealthy and esteemed family, Tom dwelt in the luxurious Wisefinger estate, which had stood in the village of Oakridge for ten generations.
+In many respects, Tom Wisefinger was an exemplary halfling.
+A nobleman from a wealthy and esteemed family, Tom dwelt in the luxurious Wisefinger estate.
+It had stood in the village of Oakridge, in the northern realm of Folkhaven, for ten generations.

 Like many halflings, Tom enjoyed boisterous parties, delectable food, and the comforts of home.
-But Tom was peculiar in one crucial way.
-He took great interest in the history of ancient civilizations, and had declared it his life's work to collect artifacts from these eras.
-Most halflings did not concern themselves with the comings and goings of outsiders, beyond the usual exchange of business with traveling merchants.
-But Tom was consumed by a desire to learn more about the early histories of both Humans and Fae.
+But Tom was peculiar in one way.
+He took great interest in ancient civilizations, and had declared it his life's work to collect artifacts from bygone eras.
+Most halflings did not concern themselves with the comings and goings of outsiders, beyond the usual business with traveling merchants from Murzenhall or Sira.
+But Tom Wisefinger was consumed by a desire to learn everything there was to know about Humans, Dwarves and Fae.

-Tom dreamt of acquiring enough relics to open his own museum in Oakridge, so travelers from far and wide could marvel at the fragments of the past.
-He had procured a few artifacts in his time, which he proudly displayed on the mantle above his hearth.
-A gem-studded dagger of early Terethian make, an old battered helm of Geldarian origin, and an ancient stone tablet, upon which was carved a depiction of the Twins, Celedor and Celedwen, were among his most prized possessions.
+Tom dreamt of acquiring enough relics to open his own museum in Oakridge, so that sightseers from far and wide could marvel at fragments of the past.
+He had procured a few rare artifacts thus far, which he proudly displayed on the mantle above his hearth.
+A gem-studded dagger of early Terethian craftmanship, an old battered Geldarian helm, and a weathered stone tablet from the nearby realm of Freyland, upon which was carved a depiction of Celedor and Celedwen, were among his most prized possessions.

-Tom spent much of his time poring over old books, which he purchased from traveling merchants.
+Tom spent much of his spare time poring over old books, which he purchased from wayfarers.
 And he would often record accounts of his own discoveries in various journals, which were littered about his home.
-Occasionally, he would set off on brief excursions to the surrounding country, to search for discarded items.
-The northern lands had a bloody history, and many battles took place here.
-It was not uncommon to find arms and armor, or jewelry, if one looked hard enough.
-As much as he was tempted, Tom had never set foot in the old barrows which dotted the countryside across the river.
-Not only did he have his reputation to consider, but it was also said that these old barrows were haunted by restless spirits.
+Occasionally, he would set off on brief excursions to the surrounding country to search for items of interest.
+The northern lands had a bloody history, and many battles took place not far from his manor.
+It was not uncommon to find arms and armor, or jewelry, in the sediment, or at the banks of rivers, and Tom's keen eyes could spot them with greater ease than those of the Hinterlanders which also dwelt in these lands.
+As much as he was tempted, Tom had never set foot in the old barrows which dotted the land east of the Bristlebank River.
+Not only did he have his reputation to consider, but it was said that these old barrows were haunted by restless spirits.

-Tom has a toughness of 7.
 If you choose Tom, you will start the game with an extra Food card.
-Not only that, but Food will heal tom for 4 damage, instead of the usual 3!
+Not only that, but Food will heal tom for 4 damage, instead of the usual 3.
+Tom has 7 toughness.